 The NPOESS development and acquisition plan is designed to make best use of production and existing POES and DMSP assets, to reduce risk on critical sensor payloads and algorithms, and to leverage civil, governmental, and international payload and spacecraft developments.
 Currently the U.S. is operating two primary POES and two primary DMSP satellites.
-With the planned launch in 2006 of EUMETSAT's first polar-orbiting MetOp satellite, there will be one POES, one MetOp, and two DMSP satellites in four orbital planes.
-The first launch of an NPOESS spacecraft is planned for 2013 to begin replacing the last of the current POES and DMSP satellites.
-When NPOESS reaches full operational capability spacecraft in both orbital planes, NPOESS and MetOp will combine to provide global coverage with a data refresh rate of approximately four hours for most observations.
+With the launch in October 2006 of EUMETSAT's first polar-orbiting MetOp satellite, there are one POES, one MetOp, and two DMSP satellites in four orbital planes.
+The first launch of an NPOESS spacecraft is planned for 2014 to begin replacing the last of the current POES and

+DMSP satellites.
+When NPOESS reaches full operational capability with spacecraft in both orbital planes, NPOESS and MetOp will combine to provide global coverage with a data refresh rate of approximately 4 hours for most observations.